Preparing for Pregnancy 101

 What Are the Best Prenatal Workouts?

 Not all prenatal exercise is created equal, and some workout routines may cause more harm than good.
 When choosing the best prenatal cardio exercise, you want to find something that is safe and gentle but still makes you break a sweat.
 Every Mother’s OB-endorsed and trimester-specific EMbody Prepare Path offers a variety of safe routines that can be complemented with gentle cardio workouts such as:

 - Brisk Walking

 - Low-Impact Dance or Aerobic Classes (without jumping)

 As for running during pregnancy, it’s generally discouraged in the second and third trimesters.
 If you wish to run during your first trimester, take care to listen to your body and don’t overexert yourself.
 It’s important to protect your back and stabilize your pelvis with proper breathing and core engagement as described here.

-In addition to doing low-impact, moderate prenatal cardio exercises, you can also perform kegel exercise for pregnancy anytime and in the comfort of your home.
-Many women worry that kegels may overly tighten the pelvic floor muscles, however, incorporating these into your prenatal fitness routine will actually build a toned pelvic floor, which in turn helps endure the difficulties of labor far better than a weak pelvic floor.
+In addition to doing low-impact, moderate prenatal cardio exercises, you can also perform Kegel exercises for pregnancy anytime and in the comfort of your home.
+Many women worry that Kegels may overly tighten the pelvic floor muscles, however, incorporating these into your prenatal fitness routine will actually build a toned pelvic floor, which in turn helps endure the difficulties of labor far better than a weak pelvic floor.